chivunira/load_balancer/README.md

 The load balancer has undergone extensive testing across various scenarios, including the dynamic addition and removal of servers, and evaluation of request distribution efficacy.
 Testing results confirm that the load balancer proficiently equalizes the load across server replicas and adapts swiftly to configuration changes.

-### Visualization of request distribution across the servers
+### Visualization of distribution of 10000 requests across the servers
 ![Bar Chart](bar_chart.png)

 ### Visualization of live server status and load balancer receiving requests